 US swimming has had consistent and unparalleled international successes.
 This success has caused the athletic and coaching world to take notice.
-Bob Bowman, famous as Michael Phelps’s coach for 15 years, coined the terms Capacity Training and Utilization Training to describe two different approaches to training swimmers.
+Bob Bowman, famous as Michael Phelps’s coach for 15 years, coined the terms Capacity Training and Utilization Training to describe two different methods of training swimmers (and by extension any endurance athlete).
 Here is how Bowman defines these terms:

 This is training that improves the long-term performance potential of the athlete.
 In our book Training for the New Alpinism, we refer to Capacity Training as Base Training.

 This is training that improves the near-term performance results of the athlete.
-In competitive sport, Utilization Training is comparable to what we termed Specific Training in our book.
-In climbing, it’s known as “trying hard all the time.”
-In other words, training by climbing.
+In conventional sports, Utilization Training is comparable to what we termed Specific Training in our book.

 Capacity and Utilization Training: Application in Other Sports